wahrwolf/ba-thesis/chapters/600-discussion.md

 ### Hyper Parameter Selection and Optimization
 I ran only one round of hyper parameter optimization and compared only a few parameters and values.
-My trainings curves show typical aspects of a succesfull training, but better configuration may exists.
+My trainings curves show typical aspects of a succesfull training, but better configurations may exist.
 This can be examined by rerunning the optimization with more configurations.

 ### Better Performance of the distant Language Pair